 So to get specific:

-Speaking of using something as a launch-pad into something else, I used Lonely City as my launch-pad and organizing principle for my piece about Tom Noonan’s What Happened Was… VERY proud of that piece, and how it has taken on a life of its own (see my post from yesterday about Tom Noonan!)
-The producer of What Happened Was…, Scott Macaulay, reached out to me on Twitter after that piece launched, thanking me for it, as well as telling me how much I liked my inclusion of Laing’s clarifying bracing thoughts on loneliness.
-Very gratifying.
+I used Lonely City as my launch-pad for my piece about Tom Noonan’s What Happened Was… – VERY proud of that piece, and how it took a life of its own (which I just wrote about for Tom Noonan’s birthday).
+Producer Scott Macaulay, reached out to me on Twitter telling me how much he liked the inclusion of Laing’s book on loneliness.

-Laing’s current book is called Funny Weather: Art in an Emergency, and I’ve been waiting for it to come out in paperback (May 4).
-The title alone!
-This is a compilation of her essays on artists – David Bowie, Basquiat, Sally Rooney, Georgia O’Keeffe – and her thoughts on how artists can help us navigate our own time, our time of “emergency”.
-Cannot wait to read.
+There have been more books: Funny Weather: Art in an Emergency: a compilation of Laing’s essays on artists: David Bowie, Basquiat, Sally Rooney, Georgia O’Keeffe, an exploration of how artists can help us navigate our own time of “emergency”.

-Last year came Everybody: A Book about Freedom, with meditations on Susan Sontag, Sigmund Freud, Andrew Dworkin, Nina Simone … and this year is a book on … gardening?
-Utopias?
-It’s not out yet so I don’t know.
-Needless to say, I am excited for it.
+Everybody: A Book about Freedom, with meditations on Susan Sontag, Sigmund Freud, Andrew Dworkin, Nina Simone … and last year came a book on gardening and utopias, which I haven’t read yet.
+There are also a couple novels.

 Thank you so much for stopping by.
 If you like what I do, and if you feel inclined to support my work, here’s a link to my Venmo account.
 And I’ve launched a Substack, Sheila Variations 2.0, if you’d like to subscribe.